Deepak5113/NewsAdda-Website/README.md

 # NEWSADDA Website
- A personalized news recommending website which suggests news based on keyword searches and Likes based trending news
+A personalized news recommending website which suggests news based on keyword searches and Likes based trending news.